sematext/docs/docs/integration/elasticsearch.md

 title: Elastisearch Monitoring Integration
 description: Collect and monitor key elasticsearch metrics such as request latency, indexing rate, and segment merges with built-in anomaly detection, threshold, and heartbeat alerts.
-Send notifications to various chatops integrations, correlate events & logs, filter metrics by server, node, time or index, and visualize your cluster's health with out of the box graphs and custom dashboards
+Send notifications to email and various chatops messaging services, correlate events & logs, filter metrics by server, node, time or index, and visualize your cluster's health with out of the box graphs and custom dashboards

 ## Integration